egenerse/master-thesis/content/introduction.typ

 #import "/utils/todo.typ": TODO

 = Introduction

 #TODO[
   Introduce the topic of your thesis, e.g. with a little historical overview.
 ]

-In the realm of software engineering education, tools that support the creation and understanding of system designs play a pivotal role.
-One such tool is Apollon, an open-source UML diagram editor integrated into Artemis, a platform used for interactive learning and automatic assessment in software engineering courses.
-Apollon allows students to create, edit, and visualize UML diagrams, helping them better grasp complex object-oriented concepts and communicate their designs effectively.
+Understanding and designing software systems is important for both education and solving real-world problems.
+UML diagram tools help developers and students plan, explain, and improve complex systems.
+One such tool is Apollon, an open-source UML editor integrated into Artemis, a platform used in programming courses for interactive learning and automatic assessment.
+Apollon allows students to create and edit diagrams, helping them understand software design and communicate their ideas more clearly.

-While Apollon has been instrumental in academic environments, it faces significant usability and maintainability challenges.
-The current implementation relies on an outdated class-based React architecture, making the codebase difficult to extend and debug.
-Moreover, the user interface exhibits unintuitive workflows and inconsistencies across platforms, which hinder both novice and advanced users.
-The absence of a robust mobile experience further limits accessibility in increasingly mobile-centric learning contexts.

-This thesis addresses these limitations through a comprehensive reengineering of Apollon’s frontend using modern functional React and React Flow, alongside Capacitor to unify the experience across web and native mobile platforms.
-The goal is to improve usability, accessibility, and developer experience, creating a tool that better supports students in learning UML and software modeling.

-By simplifying interactions, enhancing the visibility of key features, and ensuring consistent functionality across devices, this thesis aims to redefine the user experience of Apollon.
-The redesigned tool will not only streamline the learning process for students but also serve as a maintainable and scalable foundation for future development within educational software ecosystems.
+Although Apollon is helpful, it has several technical and usability issues.
+The current code is based on an outdated React structure using class components, which makes it hard to maintain and update.
+The user interface is sometimes confusing and hides important features, making the tool less efficient for students.

+Mobile support has been another major problem.
+Apollon only offers an iOS app, which is buggy and has rendering issues when moving elements.
+There has never been official support for Android phones or tablets, and the mobile browser version is not optimized for touch, which limits accessibility for many users.

+This thesis aims to solve these problems by rebuilding Apollon using modern functional React, React Flow for diagram handling, and Capacitor to support both iOS and Android with a shared codebase.
+These changes will improve the tool’s usability, make it more consistent across devices, and simplify development and maintenance.

+By improving Apollon’s design, interaction, and mobile support, this work helps students create diagrams more easily and prepares them to work on real-world software projects that require clear system design and collaboration.

 == Problem
 #TODO[